Tempered AI Assessment

 AI Copilot Code Quality: 2025 Data Suggests 4x Growth in Code Clones

 GitClear's research on 211M lines of code shows AI is changing how code is written - more duplication, less refactoring.
-The 8x increase in code clones and decline in refactoring suggest AI makes it easier to add new code than reuse existing code (limited context).
+NOTE: Title says '4x Growth' (2025 projection); key finding is '8x increase' (actual 2024 data).
+We cite the 8x figure as it's measured data.
+The decline in refactoring suggests AI makes it easier to add new code than reuse existing code (limited context).
 Critical for understanding long-term maintainability implications.

 - 8x increase in duplicated code blocks during 2024